Feel like you can get so much more from your ecommerce website? I have put together nine tips for you to help you get more from your website.

 This information can then be used to re-align your content and imagery to match what your customers are looking for.

 Testing is the place where all CRO activity should start, as it gives you the data you need to make a decision.
-Often, designers and webmasters think they know what their customers will respond to, but in reality you can only find out by testing users in an unbiased environment.
+Often, designers and developers think they know what their customers will respond to, but in reality you can only find out by testing users in an unbiased environment.

 Image compression services can help to improve the load time of image-heavy pages on your website, particularly with product pages.
+Make sure you spend time compressing all of your images.
+Each image you use on your website should be optimised.
+That means, it should have an optimal size so your site’s loading doesn’t get affected by it.

 One of the best ways to find out what you could be doing to improve your user experience and reduce the barriers to conversion for your customers is simply asking them what was difficult and what could be improved.